MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-21-azure-security.md

 ![Azure Defender for Cloud Dashboard](/assets/img/azure-defender-for-cloud-dashboard.png)

-Microsoft Defender for Cloud is free, but it can also be augmented with additional plans for the following resource and technology types:
+Microsoft Defender for Cloud is free, but it can also be augmented (at cost) with additional plans for the following resource and technology types:

 - [Servers](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-servers-introduction)
 - [Storage](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-storage-introduction)